qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-4-1.rst

   },

 All that's left is to show the login window when the application is started and call ``fetchTweets`` with the information from the ``changeLoginData`` event.
-In the main application class, we'll create an instance of identica.LoginWindow, position it next to the MainWindow and open it:
+In the main application class, we'll create an instance of tweets.LoginWindow, position it next to the MainWindow and open it:

 ::

-  this.__loginWindow = new identica.LoginWindow();
+  this.__loginWindow = new tweets.LoginWindow();
   this.__loginWindow.moveTo(320,30);
   this.__loginWindow.open();